mclaughlinconnor/vscode-ng-language-service/DEVELOPER.md

 ## Test Local Changes in VSCode

-Any changes made to the code in this repository or the upstream `@angular/language-service` package can be immediately tested out in a development version of VSCode.
-The instructions below explain how to bring up a local instance and then install a local version of `@angular/language-service`.
+Any changes made to the code in this repository or the upstream `pugjs-angular-language-service` package can be immediately tested out in a development version of VSCode.
+The instructions below explain how to bring up a local instance and then install a local version of `pugjs-angular-language-service`.

 ### Check TypeScript version